andreasgerner/macos-auto-dns/README.md

 # macos-auto-dns

+> MacOS added support for different environments back.
+Due to this change, I archived this repository.
+No more changes
+> will be made to the existing code.

 Set your DNS server based on the SSID of your network

 After MacOS removed the support to save dns servers based on your current profile, this repository contains somewhat of a fix for that.
 It listens to wifi changes and updates the dns accordingly.

 ## Installation